⭐ Updated 2026 Costs & Permits

 15 Best Treks Covered

-Complete trekking guides with real 2026 costs, difficulty ratings, best seasons, itineraries, and permit requirements.
+Complete trekking guides with real 2026 costs, difficulty ratings, best seasons, itineraries, and permit requirements — from beginner trails to extreme expeditions.

 ⛰️